HQarroum/aws-iot-certificate-generator/README.md

 </p>

 The AWS IoT platform automatically adds a device certificate signed by a registered custom CA in the `status.pendingActivation` state when the device connects for the first time.
 You will have to activate the certificate and attach to it a policy allowing the bash script to publish a message on the `${thing-name}/telemetry` topic.

+### Modifying certificate attributes

+One of the advantages of generating certificates using your own CA is that you can customize the attributes of the certificate.
+For example, you can set the certificate to expire in a specific date or time, or add custom attributes to the certificate.
+To do so, you can modify the `./bin/config/openssl-device.conf` file to modify the default attributes or add new ones.

+These new attributes will be encoded in the certificate and protected against tampering by the certificate signature which makes them an ideal place to store static information about your device.

 ## 👀 See Also